 There is no happier place for me on a long holiday weekend than standing in the smoke from a fire I built and cooking something.

 Since I had just found beautiful purple figs at the grocery store, it was easy to turn to one of my favourite and lowest effort appetizers – Grilled Figs with Goats Cheese

-- Slice the figs in halve length-wise
+- Slice the figs in half length-wise

 - Wait, if you can, 3-5 minutes before serving so the figs can cool down.

 - If you or your guests can't wait, have a glass of something tasty and cold nearby and serve directly onto a paper napkin, and warn your guests that the figs will be HOT inside.